 Step Action 1 Fully open the exhaust stack cover.
 2 Start the engine.
-(Refer to the manufacturer's instructions for the engine).
-Leave at idle for a few minutes.
-Move throttle lever to set engine speed.
-See Figure 5.7 Control Area 3 Turn the "POWER" toggle switch in the control box to the "ON" position.
+Refer to the manufacturer's instructions for the engine.
+Insert the key into the control panel near the engine.
+If the engine is cold, turn the key to the preheater position.
+Let it warm up for 30 seconds or so.
+The warning lights should turn "ON".
+Turn the key to the second position, and the engine should start.
+Release the key once the engine is running.
+Leave at idle when heating up the heat transfer oil.
+When you are ready to agitate, then move the throttle knob to the desired speed.
+See Figure 5.7 Engine Control Area 3 Turn the "POWER" toggle switch in the control box to the "ON" position.
 4 Set the heat transfer oil temperature at 525°F. See Figure 5.8 Control Panel 5 Set the material temperature to the manufacturer's recommended temperature.
 CAUTION If the burner does not ignite the first time, turn the "POWER" toggle switch to the "OFF" position.
 Turn the toggle switch to "ON" again; the burner should ignite.
 If the burner still does not ignite, refer to Table 8-1 Burner Basic Visual Troubleshooting to determine the cause of the malfunction.
 Important: The solid material in the tank melts first around the walls and bottom of the tank.
 The material temperature sensor is located by the wall, therefore, it is possible that at the beginning of the melting process the indicated temperature reaches operating value, but the material closer to the center of the tank is still solid.
 This is normal.
 6 Allow the heat transfer oil to continue to heat.

-Figure 5.7 Control Area
+Figure 5.7 Engine Control Area